3antozz/Odin-Book/README.md

 ## Features

-- Authentification with username/password AND Github Auth (cookies based)
+- Authentification with username/password AND Github Auth (cookies based).
-- Real time interaction updates (posts, follow requests, comments, likes)
+- Real time interaction updates (posts, follow requests, comments, likes).
-- Image sharing capabilities
+- Image sharing capability.
-- User connection and interaction
+- User connection and interaction.

+## Why build this project ?

+This was one of the first FullStack projects I created, it's purpose was to tie everything I learned together in a relatively complex project.
+Social media apps are among the most widely used applications on the web today.

 ## Technologies Used